ganaod/cub3d-42team/src/textures/nature-theme/README.md

+.png sunset image & will look into 3 other easily-distinguishable images MLX42 (my version) uses mlx_load_image() which directly supports PNG files i'll need to change it with GIMP to 128x128 pixels (power of 2 constraint)

 this is just me playing around, having some fun, getting to know the texture-related parts of the program

 I generally like nature-themed imagery, hence: